Sustainability

 Supply chain initiatives

-In our supply chain, we have prioritized to check the status of malt, hops, grapes/grape juice, lemons, plums that are the main raw materials of our business, and raw materials* that are considered to have high human rights risks.
+In our supply chain, we have prioritized checking the status of malt, hops, lemons, plums that are the main raw materials of our business, and raw materials* that are considered to have high human rights risks.

 The Sapporo Group has been a member of Sedex since October 2022.
 Sedex is a non-profit organization that provides an online platform for companies to manage and improve working conditions in the global supply chain.
 It is the world's largest platform for sharing information on ethical suppliers, enabling companies and organizations to strengthen responsible and sustainable business practices and improve procurement activities.
 We aim to further strengthen our commitment to human rights by using these tools and working with our business partners to develop and improve our initiatives.